Heroic-Games-Launcher/HeroicGamesLauncher/README.md

 Download the `heroic-x.x.x.pacman` from the Releases section

-Navigate to the file directory and run:
+Navigate to the directory containing the downloaded file and run:

 ```bash
 sudo pacman -U heroic-x.x.x.pacman